legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 ## Setting up

 Before we go configuring our system, we need to set up a few small things.
 First, select your correct keyboard layout.
 The default layout is `us`, which I'll be using.
-You can list the available keyboard layouts with:
+You can list the available keyboard layouts with

 ```
 localectl list-keymaps
 ```

-You can load the keys using:
+You can load the keys using

 ```
 loadkeys <keymap>